ray-project/ray/doc/tutorial.md

 ## Overview

-Ray is a distributed extension of Python.
+Ray is a Python-based distributed execution engine.
+It can be used on a single machine to achieve effective multiprocessing, and it can be used on a cluster for large computations.

 When using Ray, several processes are involved.

-- A **scheduler**: The scheduler assigns tasks to workers.
-It is its own process.
-- Multiple **workers**: Workers execute tasks and store the results in object stores.
+- Multiple **worker** processes execute tasks and store results in object stores.
 Each worker is a separate process.
-- One **object store** per node: The object store enables the sharing of Python objects between worker processes so each worker does not have to have a separate copy.
+- One **object store** per node stores immutable objects in shared memory and allows workers to efficiently share objects on the same node with minimal copying and deserialization.
+- One **local scheduler** per node assigns tasks to workers on the same node.
+- A **global scheduler** receives tasks from local schedulers and assigns them to other local schedulers.
-- A **driver**: The driver is the Python process that the user controls and which submits tasks to the scheduler.
-For example, if the user is running a script or using a Python shell, then the driver is the process that runs the script or the shell.
+- A **driver** is the Python process that the user controls.
+For example, if the user is running a script or using a Python shell, then the driver is the Python process that runs the script or the shell.
+A driver is similar to a worker in that it can submit tasks to its local scheduler and get objects from the object store, but it is different in that the local scheduler will not assign tasks to the driver to be executed.

 ## Starting Ray